samuellee77/dsc80-project4/README.md

 #### Distribution of Game Length

 For the following plot, we can see that the distribution of game length is skewed to the right, with the **median** of **31.39 minutes**.
+We converted from seconds to minutes here for easier interpretation.

 <iframe
   src="assets/fig2.html"